 Environment Rating Providing a helpful and supportive attitude for your role as a PT student.
 Providing effective role models for problem solving, communication, and teamwork.
 Demonstrating high morale and harmonious working relationships.
 Adhering to ethical codes and legal statutes and standards (eg, Medicare, HIPAA, informed consent, APTA Code of Ethics, etc).
 Being sensitive to individual differences (ie, race, age, ethnicity, etc).
 Using evidence to support clinical practice.
 Being involved in professional development (eg, degree and non-degree continuing education, in-services, journal clubs, etc).
 Being involved in district, state, regional, and/or national professional activities.

 10. What suggestions, relative to the items in question #9, could you offer to improve the environment for professional practice and growth?
+The team has a very well "oil machine" for the student growth.

 Clinical Experience